cjteclab/cjteclab/README.md

 ### **What’s in this Repository?**
 - **Learning Modules**: Step-by-step progress in Linux, Linux Administration, Embedded Linux Systems, and Microcontroller programming.
 - **Projects**: Hands-on projects showcasing practical applications of my learning, including system setup, embedded programming, and IoT security tasks.
+- **Journal**: Personal notes and retrospective about challenges, successes and lessons learned.
+- **LCLC**: Linux Command Line Compendium: Writing Project
 - **Resources**: A curated collection of books, articles, and tools that I’ve used along the way.
-- **Reflections**: Personal notes and retrospectives about challenges, successes, and lessons learned.

 The repository is structured to provide clear visibility into my progress and to serve as a portfolio for my skills and accomplishments.